 Musicians don’t compete with each other, they compete with themselves. – Jascha Heifitz

-I support students to learn in their own way and pace.
-Every day is treated as a new opportunity to learn.
-I want every student to discover the joy of learning to play and of reaching their own musical goals one lesson at a time!
+I want every student to discover the joy of learning.
 My students are asked to come to each lesson with a teachable attitude and a real desire to learn!